 - 1. A proposed Generator Owner will make a formal application to the City for the interconnection of a generator to the City system.
 The application will be made on an Application Form provided by the City. - 2.
 The steps to gain approval for an interconnection are as follows: - a.
-Verification of consumption history of customer applying to ensure the system size does not exceed limits. - The customer may obtain 12 months of billing on the City of Dover Customer Service website and the other 12 months of data can be obtained by contacting the appropriate point of contact on the Interconnection Application form - ii.
-If the consumption history request is by a third party organization then a City of Dover Release form signed by the account owner must be provided. - b.
+Verification of consumption history of customer applying to ensure the system size does not exceed limits. - i.
+The customer may obtain 12 months of billing on the City of Dover Customer Service website and the other 12 months of data can be obtained by contacting the appropriate point of contact on the Interconnection Application form - ii.
+If the consumption history request is by a third-party organization, then a City of Dover Release form signed by the account owner must be provided. - b.
 Submit the following to the appropriate point of contact for Permission to Install:

 - i.
 Interconnection Application signed by applicant and send to the email address listed on page 4 of the application. - ii.
 One-line diagram showing disconnect by electric meter - iii.
 Specifications sheet for solar panels - iv.
 Specifications sheet for inverter - v.
 Yearly estimation of PV Watts produced based on system design/location - vi.
 Solar Shading Report - vii.
-Copy of executed contract - c.
+Copy of executed contract (Contracts based on sale of energy on a per kWh basis are not allowed, see page 24, XIV.8) - c.
 Once installed please provide the following for Permission to Operate: - i.
 City of Dover Generator Interconnection Application, Single Meter Application Part II signed by applicant and Electrical Inspector (if no inspection certificate is available) and send to the email address listed on page 9 of the application. - ii.
 Copy of electrical inspection (unless form signed by Electrical Inspector)